top of page

 • Any deviation requires documented approval.

-Also define anomaly handling: team leader arrives in 10 minutes, preliminary fix in 1 hour, report before shift end.
+Also, define anomaly handling: team leader arrives in 10 minutes, preliminary fix in 1 hour, report before shift end.
 This removes finger-pointing and strengthens 4M1E shop floor management.

 ENVIRONMENT: It’s About State, Not Just Sanitation

-Environment isn’t just sweeping.
+Environment isn’t just about sweeping.
 It’s one of the most cost-effective levers for cost reduction and stability in B2B manufacturing.

 Symptom: Wasted Motion and Poor Morale